thunderbird/pulumi/docs/getting-started.rst

   pattern are configurable.
 The keys here should be arbitrary but unique identifiers for the resources being configured.
   F/ex: ``backend`` or ``api``.
 * The values these keys map to should be a mapping where the keys are valid configuration options for the resources being built.
 The full listing of these values can be found by browsing the documentation.
+A barebones example can be found in our `configuration example <https://github.com/thunderbird/pulumi/blob/main/config.stack.yaml.example>`_.

 Define a ThunderbirdPulumiProject